pawpflawf/wolf-command/README.md

 - Long range attacking

 ### Feature To Do ###
-- Improve permissions (re-map naming structure)
 - Disable damaging wolves with trigger stick
-- Mass change wolf collar color (option for sitting / standing / all)
+- Mass change wolf collar color (option for sitting / standing / all / set number)
+- Set sitting / standing off collar color
 - Implement 'middle-man' transport to extend target range from default 16 to preferred 40
 - Command to untame wolves